News

 TENNESSEE – Ban throughout pregnancy

-Penalties: Performing an abortion is a Class C felony carrying up to 15 years in prison under the law.
+Penalties: Committing an abortion is a Class C felony carrying up to 15 years in prison under the law.

 Exceptions: The trigger ban allows exception when “necessary” to avoid the mother’s death or “serious risk” of permanent injury to a “major bodily function.”

-Heartbeat law: A federal court had also allowed the state’s heartbeat ban to take effect in late June.
+Heartbeat law: A federal court had also allowed the state’s heartbeat ban to take effect in late June 2022.
 That law prohibits abortion as a Class C felony once a baby’s heartbeat can be detected and on the basis of race, sex, or a diagnosis of Down syndrome.
-It permits exceptions for medical emergencies that would “necessitate” an abortion “to avert the death of the pregnant woman” or prevent “substantial and irreversible physical impairment of a major bodily function, not including psychological or emotional conditions,” based on a physician’s “good faith medical judgment.”
+It permits exceptions for medical emergencies that would “necessitate” an abortion “to avert the death of the pregnant woman” or prevent “substantial and irreversible physical impairment of a major bodily function, not including psychological or emotional conditions.”

 Tennessee Attorney General Herbert Slatery had asked the Sixth Circuit Court of Appeals to lift an injunction on the heartbeat law.

-Impact: All abortion facilities in Tennessee have announced that they are shutting down.
+Impact: All abortion facilities in Tennessee announced that they are shutting down.

 TEXAS – Ban throughout pregnancy

-A trigger law took effect in Texas on August 25, criminalizing abortion from the moment of fertilization.
-Anyone other than the mother who performs, attempts, or induces an abortion can face life imprisonment and up to $100,000 in fines.
+A trigger law took effect in Texas on August 25, 2022, criminalizing abortion from the moment of fertilization.
+Anyone other than the mother who commits, attempts, or induces an abortion can face life imprisonment and up to $100,000 in fines.

 Pre-Roe ban: Texas also has pre-Roe abortion restrictions on the books, including a total ban from 1925 and a law that makes it a crime to “furnish the means for procuring an abortion.”

-The Texas Supreme Court order doesn’t lift an injunction against district attorneys, however, preventing criminal enforcement of the law for now, though it does allow for abortion providers to face civil penalties, including fines and suspension of licenses, the Dallas Morning News reported.
+The Texas Supreme Court order didn’t lift an injunction against district attorneys, however, preventing criminal enforcement of the law, though it did allow for abortion providers to face civil penalties, including fines and suspension of licenses, the Dallas Morning News reported.
 The pre-Roe law penalizes anyone who causes an abortion with between two and five years in prison, according to the Dallas Morning News.

 Heartbeat act: Texas has prohibited abortion at approximately six weeks of pregnancy since September 2021 through the Texas Heartbeat Act, which state and federal courts let stand for months even while Roe remained in place.
-The law escaped injunction in part due to a unique enforcement mechanism that relies on civil lawsuits brought by private citizens as opposed to prosecution by the government.
+The law escaped injunction in part due to a unique enforcement mechanism that relies on civil lawsuits brought by private citizens as opposed to government prosecution.

 Exceptions: The Texas heartbeat law allows exceptions when “necessary” due to a “medical emergency.”
 The trigger ban permits abortions when a woman has a “life-threatening physical condition” and her pregnancy puts her “at risk of death or poses a serious risk of substantial impairment of a major bodily function unless the abortion is performed or induced.”